 If you are removing a coin from a stapled holder, make sure you remove all of the staples first.
-I suggest a flat-type tool, rather that the customary “pinch” type.
+I suggest a flat-type tool, rather than the customary “pinch” type.
 These are normally available in office supply stores for less than two dollars.
-Don’t try to take a short cut by leaving a staple or two imbedded in the holder.
+Don’t try to take a shortcut by leaving a staple or two embedded in the holder.
 I have seen my share of coins with staple scratches and I don’t this to happen to you.

 When inserting coins in my albums, I like to wear my cotton gloves or I’ll use a soft piece of cotton.
 I don’t want my fingers to come in contact with any coin that I am placing in its slot.

 - Use a cushioning cloth.

 - Use cotton gloves or a cotton cloth.